Find out more about menopause, the effects and the support that's available.

 In simple terms, menopause is the end of the monthly periods as the body stops producing eggs and levels of the hormone estrogen drop.

 Leading up to menopause is the perimenopause.
 During the perimenopause, hormone levels start to fluctuate but monthly periods continue, but may be disrupted.
-Around 75% of women will experience some symptoms during this time and for some the effects can be debilitating for them and those around them.
-Many women start to experience perimenopausal symptoms in their late thirties and early forties although they may not recognise them at the time.
+Around 75% will experience some symptoms during this time and for some the effects can be debilitating for them and those around them.
+Many start to experience perimenopausal symptoms in their late thirties and early forties although they may not recognise them at the time.

 Post menopause is everything after twelve months and one day without a period.
-Some women will continue to feel the effects of menopause during this period and can continue for many years.
+Some will continue to feel the effects of menopause during this period and can continue for many years.

 Early menopause